 Do we both need a lawyer?

-If you are negotiating yourselves, it is a good idea to first obtain legal advice as to your rights, obligations and the process so you are fully informed throughout.
+If you are negotiating yourselves, it is a good idea to first obtain legal advice as to your rights, obligations and the process, so you are fully informed throughout all stages.